Sexual Marketplace, Intersexual Dynamics, Equal Transaction Corridors

 This article aims to provide a deeper understanding of these dynamics by examining how men and women value each other at different life stages, and how those perceived values evolve over time.
 Drawing from evolutionary psychology, behavioral economics, and demographic trends, we will explore how “value transactions” in dating and relationships are implicitly negotiated, often without full awareness of the underlying forces at play.

-We write this for both men and women: readers of PerfectBreakup.com, which supports men navigating separation, and MarriageHunter.com, which helps women seeking long-term commitment.
+We write this for both men and women: readers of AlphaMastery.com, which supports men navigating separation, and MarriageHunter.com, which helps women seeking long-term commitment.
 While the language may occasionally differ by context, the underlying insights apply to both genders seeking to understand—and improve—their dating and relationship decisions.

 The principal difference in male and female market value curves